 Instructor, Media Arts, Sciences and Studies

-Speciality: Sound in cinema, film theory, film aesthetics and analysis, contemporary global cinemas
+Specialty: Sound in cinema, film theory, film aesthetics and analysis, contemporary global cinemas